-If you overstay, the American Government could arrest, deport or even bar you from returning to the States.
-Your kids will never forgive you if they can’t go to Disneyland.
+If you overstay, the American government could arrest, deport or even bar you from returning to the States.

-Daniel K. Inouye International, otherwise known as Honolulu International, is one of the busiest airports in the United States, with more than 21 million passengers passing through each year.
-If you’re transiting to another island, it’s possible to walk between the international and domestic terminals.
+Daniel K. Inouye International, otherwise known as Honolulu International, is one of the busiest airports in the United States.
+Prior to the pandemic, more than 21 million travellers passed through each year.
+If you’re transiting to another island, it’s a five-minute walk between the international and domestic terminals.
 There’s also a free shuttle bus.

-The airport is located 16 kilometres from the city, or about 25 minutes’ drive.
-There’s a taxi rank outside the baggage-claim area and the journey costs about US$40.
-Alternatively, The Bus, which shuttles passengers all around the island of Oahu, starts at US$2.50 one-way.
+The airport is located 16 kilometres from Waikiki, or about 25 minutes’ drive.
+There are taxi ranks and several rideshare pickup zones outside the baggage-claim area.
+Alternatively, The Bus, which shuttles passengers all around the island of Oahu, starts at US$3 (about AU$4.58) one-way.

 Check-in for Qantas-operated flights is in Lobby 4 on Level 2.

-At the time of writing, the Australian dollar was buying around 79 US cents but consult a reliable currency conversion service for up-to-date foreign-exchange rates.
+At the time of writing, the Australian dollar was buying around 65 US cents.
+Check a reliable currency conversion service for up-to-date foreign-exchange rates.

-Check with your bank that you won’t be hit with extra fees when using your credit card in Hawaii.
-Your Australian bank and American ATMs will each charge you for withdrawing money from your debit card, too, so it might be worth organising a travel card (most banks have one) with low or no fees to use while you’re away.
+Confirm with your bank that you won’t be hit with extra fees when using your credit card in Hawaii.
+Your Australian bank and American ATMs may charge you for withdrawing money from your debit card, too, so it might be worth organising a travel card (most banks have one) with low or no fees to use while you’re away.

 In any case, inform your bank of your travel plans, lest overseas purchases are misconstrued as fraud and your card is cancelled.